rht-labs/lodestar-backend/README.md

 ## Testing

-This project runs unit tests using an alternate application profile, which disables JWT token verification and user role verification.
-This means that all endpoints are available without returning 401 or 403, but the user context is not available during tests.
+This project runs tests using an embedded Mongo DB and Using the TokenUtils found in the test directory.
+The only component Mocked is the external REST Client calls to the Git API.

 ## Useful Commands